-In addition to working for PHI, Roberto W. Chia is a certified mental health counselor by the National Board of Clinical Counselors, and the State of New York.
-Through his professional practice he serves families and individuals of all ages as they struggle with mental, emotional and relational issues.
-He holds a Master’s degree in Mental Health Counseling from Nyack College’s School of Human Services, and a Master of Divinity from the Alliance Theological Seminary, New York.
+Roberto is a certified mental health counselor by the National Board of Clinical Counselors, and the State of New York.
+Born and raised in Lima, Peru, Roberto now lives in Durham, NC where through his professional practice he serves families and individuals of all ages as they struggle with mental, emotional and relational issues.
+He holds a Master’s degree in Mental Health Counseling from the School of Human Services at Nyack College, and a Master of Divinity from the Alliance Theological Seminary, New York.
 Roberto is also a faculty member of CETI Continental in the area of mental health and family resilience.

 Ann and her family live in Medellín, Colombia and have worked with Paz y Esperanza since 2011.
 Prior to her current role, Ann served as Office Administrator of the Santa Cruz, Bolivia office.
-Aside from helping international volunteers coordinate with the Paz y Esperanza offices in Latin America, Ann is busy raising two young daughters.
-While Ann holds a degree in Elementary Education, she has found her passion in providing opportunities for bridge-making between cultures and people.
+Aside from coordinating international volunteers and interns with Paz y Esperanza offices in Latin America, Ann is busy raising two young daughters.
+Ann holds a degree in Elementary Education, and has found her passion in providing opportunities for bridge-making and mutual learning between cultures and people.